the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 }
 ~~~~~~~~

-Now you can focus the input field when the component mounted by using the `this` object.
+Now you can focus the input field when the component mounted by using the `this` object and the appropriate lifecycle method.

 {lang=javascript}
 class Search extends Component {